- Study Director: Bruce Miller, MD

 Purpose of the Study

-The purpose of this research-oriented study is to learn more about the underlying basis of frontotemporal dementia (FTD) and related neurodegenerative disorders.
-We will obtain human skin cells from patients with FTD or a related disorder, unaffected family members and healthy volunteers.
+This research-oriented study aims to learn more about the underlying basis of frontotemporal dementia (FTD) and related neurodegenerative disorders.
+We will obtain human skin cells from established research participants with FTD or a related disorder, unaffected family members and healthy volunteers.
 From these skin cells, we will make other cells called induced pluripotent stem cells (iPSCs) that can be used to produce cell lines for further basic research studies.

 Eligibility